 Here it is…

-You can ROAST frozen broccoli!!
+Roasted frozen broccoli!!
+Did you have any idea you could roast frozen vegetables?
+It’s true.
 In fact, you can roast frozen vegetables of any variety you choose.

 Ok soooo maybe you aren’t quite as excited about this cooking phenomenon as I was when I tried it, but you should be.
 Why, do you ask?
 I’ll tell you!

 - Frozen vegetables are cheaper.
 Costco has an abundance of frozen organic vegetables that are super affordable – much more affordable than the fresh counter parts.
 For example, I buy 4 pounds of organic frozen broccoli for $6

 - Buying frozen vegetables eliminates the washing and chopping steps in food prep.
 You can literally tear a bag of frozen broccoli open, lay it on a pan, and cook.

 - You can purchase and enjoy frozen vegetables that aren’t typically in season.